bernizhel/infrastructure/README.md

 npm test
 ```
 ---------
 Hi there.
 This is minor addition just for check.
+Mmmm... last small one update.